The Vitality of Going Digital | Business Facts 2019

 - Optimized Reach: You can reach a targeted audience that is your potential client

-- Budget Friendly: Way less expensive to advertise than conventional media (radio, TV
+- Budget Friendly: Way less expensive to advertise than conventional media (radio, TV and newspaper)

 - Geographical freedom